Memory Care Costs in 2024

 • Enhanced supervision: Memory care units are designed to offer continuous supervision, often 24/7, ensuring residents are safe and well-attended.

 • Robust security measures: These units are fortified with advanced security features.
 These include extra cameras in communal areas, secure entry and exit points, and safely enclosed outdoor spaces to deter wandering — a common concern for individuals with dementia.
-Cameras and security can also offer a family peace of mind, as they know their loved ones are being treated well and with respect.
+Cameras and security can also offer a family peace of mind, as they know their loved ones are treated respectfully.

 • Specialized staffing: The staff-to-resident ratio in memory care units is typically higher than in standard care facilities.
 Moreover, the staff undergoes specialized training to adeptly handle the unique challenges of residents with memory issues, such as impulsivity and diminished safety awareness.